Rick Ware Racing: IMSA Weathertech SportsCar Championship

 In August 2019, RWR announced that they will be entering the IMSA WeatherTech SportsCar Championship for the 2020 season with an updated Riley Mk.
 30 in the PRO/AM LMP2 class.

 In 2021, RWR formed alliance with Eurasia Motorsport to field the No. 51 Nurtec ODT Ligier for the 24 Hours of Daytona LMP2 class with drivers Cody Ware, Austin Dillon, Sven Müller, and Salih Yoluç.

 In 2022, RWR fielded the No. 51 Nurtec ODT Acura in the GTD class for Ryan Eversley and Aidan Read.

 In 2023, RWR terminated the GTD program and moved onto fielding an Oreca 07 in the LMP2 class full time, with Eric Lux, Pietro Fittipaldi, and Devlin DeFrancesco as drivers, with Austin Cindric racing the 24 Hours of Daytona.
 Juan Pablo Montoya had also been announced to be in the car for the rounds at Laguna Seca, Road America, and Indianapolis Motor Speedway.
 After a DNF at Watkins Glen caused by wheel hub problem, the team did not enter any more races in the 2023 season, despite their plans to run the full season.
 The reasons for this are currently unknown to the public, and they have not announced any plans for IMSA in 2024.

 IMSA VP Racing SportsCar Challenge

 In 2024, RWR fielded the No. 51 in the LMP3 class in the VP Racing SportsCar Challenge and the Roar before the 24 with Cody Ware behind the wheel.

 Motorcycle racing

 AMA Arenacross Series

-Rick Ware Racing has always had its heart in two-wheel racing.
-Rick Ware had raced a few seasons in the AMA Supercross Series in the late '80s at places like the Superdome.
-In 2007, Rick Ware partnered with Tuf Honda owner, Dave Antolak and put together one of the most impressive organizations in AMA Arenacross history.

 RWR with Tuf Honda with sponsorship from Bad Boy Power Drinks and Mahindra Tractors won the championship in 2007 with rider Danny Smith.
 In 2008, Chad Johnson won the organization's second title in a row, and in 2009, rider Jeff Gibson made it a record three championships consecutively.